ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/sharingfiles.md

 __Send me a copy of this email__ - If this option is selected, you'll also be emailed the exact same copy of the email that is being sent to your recipient(s) __Note: If _Encrypt Email_ is selected, this option won't be available.__

-__Require recipients to log in__ - If this option is selected, the recipients will have to log in with their FASTdrive credentials before they can access any of the files that they have been sent.
+__Require recipients to log in__ - If this option is selected, the recipients will have to log in with their FastDrive credentials before they can access any of the files that they have been sent.

 __Allow recipients to:__ - Here, select __Full control__ __Note: If _Encrypt Email_ is selected, this option won't be available.__